Cubevoid/todoist-updater/README.md

 # todoist-updater
-Update script for Todoist on Linux.
+A small script to update Todoist automatically on Linux when it is installed via an rpm or deb package (not Snap).